-While big supermarket chains tend to provide the ultimate convenience—avocados year-round, for example, and many thousands of other individually packaged treats at your fingertips and under the one roof—their eco-friendly credentials can be a weight on your conscience.
+While big supermarket chains tend to provide the ultimate convenience—avocados year-round, for example, and many thousands of other individually packaged treats at your fingertips and all under the one roof—their eco-friendly credentials can be a weight on your conscience.

 Grab your jars, paper bags and reusable shoppers—here are Sydney’s very best bulk buy food stores.

 These guys are true heroes of the environment, championing ethical, organic, locally produced, cruelty-free and minimal waste food from their Newtown shop since 1981.
 Alfalfa House is a not-for-profit food cooperative, but you don’t have to be a member to shop (if you do decide to join, you’ll get a 10% discount on your groceries, and 25% discount if you volunteer).
 Head here for a solid selection of carefully sourced groceries, farmer direct organic, biodynamic and spray-free fruit and vegetables.
 You’ll also find planet-friendly personal and household products.

 University Of Sydney Food Co-Op

 While the University of Sydney Food Co-Op is run by uni students, membership is open to anyone (you just have to join the student-run USU) and anyone can pop in and shop.
 You’ll be able to grab low-cost ethically-produced and packaged wholefoods, cruelty-free, vegan and organic food, and genetically modified free foods.
 The co-op also offers a weekly fruit and veg box at a super affordable price (the small box is $16 for non-members) and you can throw in a loaf of super tasty sprouted bread from Pure Life Bakery for $8.